 In its operations, Innofactor is committed to maintaining a high level of data protection and respects the privacy and rights of its personnel, customers, and users.
 Through regular internal audits and the continuous development of information security, we aim to continuously develop data protection and information security in our operations and processes.
 Information security and data protection are mandatory parts of induction training in addition to continuous training on information security and data protection.
 Innofactor’s information security group meets regularly to guide the development and implementation of information security and data protection at Innofactor.
 The company has a designated information security manager and a data protection officer.
 Additionally, the company’s main personal data registers have been assigned to the persons responsible for them.

 Innofactor's Code of Conduct defines the general principles and guidelines that the company's employees and partners adhere to.
 We arrange trainings concerning the instructions in all of our offices at regular intervals.

-Transparent business operation in accordance with the highest ethical standards is the basis for our company operations.
-We use our anonymous whistleblowing channel for reporting suspected infringements that are against our Code of Conduct.
-The channel is open for our personnel and other Innofactor stakeholder groups, and all reports are always handled confidentially.
+Transparent business in accordance with the highest ethical standards is the basis of our company's operations.
+We use our anonymous whistleblowing channel for reporting suspected violations of our Code of Conduct.
+All reports received via the channel are processed in strict confidence.

 Microsoft Partner Pledge